andrewcurioso/huginn/SCENARIO.SPECIFICATION.md

     2. Otherwise display a stern warning
 4. File is unzipped in memory
 5. Manifest is read
-6. The required version of Hugann is verified
+6. The required version of Huginn is verified
     1. Proceed if the version is sufficient
     2. Otherwise halt installation
 7. The required operating system is verified